Chart Color Schemes

 Gracemere features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.8% of all households, including 34.0% couples with children, 25.5% couples without children, and 17.1% single parent families.
-Non-family households comprise the remaining 22.2%, with lone person households at 19.2% and group households at 3.1%.
-The median household size is 2.8 people, larger than the Rest of Qld average of 2.5.
+Family households comprise 77.8% of all households, including 34.0% couples with children, 25.5% couples without children, and 17.1% single parent families.
+Non-family households constitute the remaining 22.2%, with lone person households at 19.2% and group households comprising 3.1%.
+The median household size is 2.8 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households